+Potential Effects of Positions Limits, Accountability Levels, and Daily Limits.
 The Fund is currently subject to position limits and may be subject to new and more restrictive position limits in the future.
-As a result, the Fund may not be able to issue new Baskets or reinvest income in additional commodity futures contracts to the extent position limits restrict its ability to establish new futures positions or add to existing positions.
-Limiting the size of the Fund to stay within these position limits may affect the correlation between the price of the Shares, as traded on the NYSE Arca, and the NAV of the Shares.
+If the Fund reached a position limit or accountability level or became subject to a daily limit, its ability to issue new Baskets or reinvest income in additional commodity futures contracts may be limited to the extent these restrictions limit its ability to establish new futures positions, add to existing positions, or otherwise transact in futures.
+Limiting the size of the Fund, or restricting the Fund's futures trading, under these requirements could adversely affect the Fund's ability to pursue its investment objective.